Andreater/NeuroPGx/README.md

 ---

-**NeuroPGx** is a software for the identification of diplotypes compatible with genotypes at selected SNPs involved in neuropsychiatric and neurological drug metabolisms.
-It helps in pharmacogenomics evaluation of samples, providing information about: (I) the genotypes at evaluated SNPs, (II) the main diplotypes at CYP genes and corresponding metabolization phenotypes, (III) the list of neurological and neuropsychiatric drugs with recommended dosage adjustment, (IV) the list of possible (rare) diyplotypes and corresponding metabolization phenotypes.
+**NeuroPGx** is a software for the identification of diplotypes compatible with genotypes at selected SNPs involved in neuropsychiatric drug metabolisms.
+It helps in pharmacogenomics evaluation of samples, providing information about: (I) the genotypes at evaluated SNPs, (II) the main diplotypes at CYP genes and corresponding metabolization phenotypes, (III) the list of neuropsychiatric drugs with recommended dosage adjustment, (IV) the list of possible (rare) diyplotypes and corresponding metabolization phenotypes.

 NeuroPGx was developed using [R](https://www.r-project.org/) and [Shiny](https://shiny.rstudio.com/), see [papers section](#papers) for details and citations.
 Developed by the <a href="https://www.hsantalucia.it/en/molecular-genetics-laboratory-uildm" target="_blank">Genomic Medicine Laboratory</a> at <a href="https://www.hsantalucia.it/en" target="_blank">I.R.C.C.S.
 Santa Lucia Foundation</a>.
 You can reach us at **a.termine@hsantalucia.it**.